Skip to main content

 Your clinician will notify you when labs are required.

-Different protocols require different laboratory markers.
-Depending on your treatment plan, labs may include:
+Different protocols require different markers.
+Depending on your protocol, labs may include:

 Once your labs are processed: